jayala-29/cusp-project-files/README.md

 # cusp-project-files writeup

 Before running any scripts, dependencies need to be installed.
-You can do this with `./install-dependencies.sh` to install the necessary requirements.
+You can do this with `./root-install-dependencies.sh` or `./no_root-install-dependencies.sh` to install the necessary requirements.
+In addition, you must some flavor of both python2 and python3 for CodeQL to do its work correctly.
+For data collection consistency purposes, we used `python 2.7.18` and `python 3.8.10`.

 It is recommended to have a Github token when logging in with `gh auth login` which can be done by logging into Github on the browser and navigating [here](https://github.com/settings/tokens).